Rasmus-M/js99er-angular/README.md

 # JS99'er

 This is a new version of js99er.net developed using Angular and TypeScript.
+Try it [here](https://github.com/Rasmus-M/js99er-angular).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.